Conserving a Flathead Valley Ecological and Community Treasure

 TOGETHER, WE DID IT!
 THANK YOU to everyone who helped us raise over $150,000 from October, 2016 through August, 2017 for the West Valley Wetlands project.

-We now have 100% of the funding needed for the required non-federal match of the $1.4 million project – so many of you helped get us there.
+We raised 100% of the funding needed for the required non-federal match of the $1.4 million project – so many of you helped get us there.
 Click here to see our generous contributors and partners for the West Valley Wetlands.

-We are now moving forward to permanently conserve the West Valley Wetlands – almost 400 acres of rich farmland with an exceptional 45 acre pothole wetland that is part of an ecologically important area for birds and wildlife in the West Valley just northwest of Kalispell.
+Because of tremendous community support, we have now permanently conserved the West Valley Wetlands – almost 400 acres of rich farmland with an exceptional 45 acre pothole wetland that is part of an ecologically important area for birds and wildlife in the West Valley just northwest of Kalispell.
 We are truly in awe and full of gratitude to see this important conservation project come to fruition.
-We plan to close on the first part of the conservation project this fall and will close on the last part sometime in early 2018.
-The public bird viewing area portion will be completed sometime after that.
-We’ll keep you updated on our progress.

 We are also excited to announce that we were able to raise $10,000 through the Whitefish Community Foundation Great Fish Challenge which will help fund educational programs and the long-term stewardship of the West Valley Wetlands bird viewing area.
 Another big thank you to everyone who donated to us through the Great Fish to make that possible.